dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmStoreUpdateDBMaxRetries)"
     "
+    .. _dcmStoreUpdateDBMinRetryDelay:

+    :ref:`Minimal Store Update DB Delay of Retry <dcmStoreUpdateDBMinRetryDelay>`",integer,"Minimal Delay in ms between retries to update the database on storage.

+    (dcmStoreUpdateDBMinRetryDelay)"
+    "
     .. _dcmStoreUpdateDBMaxRetryDelay:

-    :ref:`Store Update DB Delay of Retry <dcmStoreUpdateDBMaxRetryDelay>`",integer,"Delay in ms of retry to update the database on storage.
+    :ref:`Maximal Store Update DB Delay of Retry <dcmStoreUpdateDBMaxRetryDelay>`",integer,"Maximal Delay in ms between retries to update the database on storage.

     (dcmStoreUpdateDBMaxRetryDelay)"
     "